Submissions are currently CLOSED for soundbite! Read our guidelines below to see our submission / publication schedule. We re-open June 1st!

 Please read our guidelines below.

-International submitters: while we welcome good short writing from anywhere, the current grant application climate requires that the majority of our content be Canadian and therefore priority will be given to those contributors (but please still submit, some of our favorite work in soundbite vol. 2 was from abroad!).
+International submitters: while we welcome good short writing from anywhere, the current grant application climate requires that the majority of our content be Canadian and therefore priority will be given to those contributors (but please still submit, some of our favourite work in soundbite vol. 2 was from abroad!).

 What we’re looking for: